jethomas2020/D3-Challenge/README.md

     Included state abbreviations in the circles.

-    Create and situate your axes and labels to the left and bottom of the chart.
+    Created and situated our axes and labels to the left and bottom of the chart.

-    Note: You'll need to use python -m http.server to run the visualization.
+    Note: We need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.

 Bonus: Impress the Boss (Optional Assignment)